 Combining private package registry and linking packages

 Linking packages can be combined with a private registry.
-You could for example work in a way where developers reference a linked package and the build server pulls the shared library from a private registry.
-From the project perspective nothing changes: the package reference in the package.json file can be resolved both from a linked package as well as from a private registry.
+You could, for example, work in a way where developers reference a linked package and the build server pulls the shared library from a private registry.
+From the project perspective nothing changes: the package reference in the package.json file can be resolved both from a linked package and from a private registry.
 The only thing your team has to keep in mind is to publish the latest changes to the shared library to the private registry before executing the build.

 As the code of the shared library stabilizes over time and fewer changes are needed to accommodate the needs of the specific projects, developers would be more likely to just reference the published package from the private registry rather than changing it.

 Ensuring code consistency and quality